whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/terminal/Command Line/18-selected-super-useful-linux-one-liners.md

 ping -i 120 -a IP_address
 ```

 ## 14\.
-Delete all files in a folder that don’t match a specific file extension
+Delete All Files in a Folder That don’t Match a Specific File Extension

 How often has it happened to you that you want to clean up a directory but leave some files?
 Instead of doing it little by little, with this command, you can do it in one step indicating which files you want to leave undeleted.